-Graphic design is a very creative activity and it requires thorough knowledge about various subjects, like layouts, colors, typography, print designs. etc. This enables the graphic designer to effectively communicate a specific message to the audience through the designs created by him.
-Unless the graphic designer has thorough knowledge of these disciplines, and oodles of creativity, he cannot make his designs effective enough.
+Graphic design is a very creative activity and it requires a thorough knowledge about various subjects, like layouts, colours, typography, print designs. etc. This enables the graphic designer to effectively communicate a specific message to the audience through the designs created by him.
+Unless the graphic designer has a thorough knowledge of these disciplines, and oodles of creativity, he cannot make his designs effective enough.
 And unless the designs are effective, the intended audience will not act upon the message, resulting in a wastage of his efforts.

 Popular Graphic Design Software

 1. Adobe CC Suite

 We doubt if there is any graphic designer who has never heard about the very popular tools from Adobe: Adobe Photoshop, Adobe Illustrator and Adobe InDesign.
 These have become pretty much the standard tools for graphic designing over the years.
 Adobe Photoshop turned 25 this year and is arguably the most popular image editing software in the world at present.

 Adobe Illustrator is for creating vector art and illustrations and is widely used for creating logos.
 Adobe InDesign is meant for creating page designs and layouts and is a de-facto standard in the desktop publishing industry.